otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## State machine

-This is the state machine for when a client wants to publish prekey messages to the Prekey Server or query it for status.
+This is the state machine for when a client wants to publish user profiles, prekey profiles or prekey messages to the Prekey Server, or when it queries for its status.

 Protocol States: